-The projects in the solar park were developed by multiple companies through a joint venture of public-private partnership.
+Multiple companies developed the projects in the solar park through a joint venture of public-private partnership.

 Another joint venture between Adani Enterprises and the government of Rajasthan developed 500 megawatts for this project.

-The list of projects that make up the park, the developers, and the capacity of each of them are collected in the list published by Mercom Capital.
+The list of projects that make up the park, the developers, and the capacity of each are collected in the list published by Mercom Capital.

 Qinghai Hainan-Henan Zhumadian was a highly anticipated project launched in China.
-The Yellow River Company constructed 81% of the first phase of the project.
+The Yellow River Company constructed 81% of the project’s first phase.